 Community Engagement Programs

-Term 1, 2023 – Enrolling NOW
+Term 2, 2023 – Enrolling NOW

-Term 1, 2023 – Enrolling NOW
+Term 2, 2023 – Enrolling NOW

-Where: House of Welcome in Granville.
+at House of Welcome in Granville.

 An 8-week sewing program on domestic machines.
 Beginners and experienced students welcome!
 Learn how to make a simple garment using a pattern from The Social Outfit.
 You will learn professional cutting techniques and the correct order of assembly for a beautifully finished garment.
 You will also get to practice your English skills and meet like-minded people in this class.
 Delivered in partnership with the Afghan Australian Community Settlement Support Grants Program and House of Welcome.

-Address: 117 The Trongate, Granville
+Address: 197 The Trongate, South Granville

 This project is delivered with the support of Dooley’s Club Lidcombe.